Wait (Wang Chung song)

-"Wait" is a single by English new wave band Wang Chung, released as the fourth and final single from their 1983 studio album, Points on the Curve.
+"Wait" is a single by the English new wave band Wang Chung, released as the fourth and final single from their second studio album, Points on the Curve (1983).
 The single reached No. 87 on the UK Singles Chart.
 Aside from the early singles released as Huang Chung, "Wait" was the only single by Wang Chung that failed to chart on the US Billboard Hot 100.
-However, it peaked at No. 17 on the U.S. Billboard Hot Dance Club Play chart.
+However, it peaked at No. 17 on the US Billboard Hot Dance Club Play chart.

-No music video was shot for "Wait".

-"Wait" is also the only Wang Chung song to appear on two different non-compilation albums.
-"Wait" originally appeared on Points on the Curve (1983), but was used again on the To Live and Die in L.A. soundtrack when director William Friedkin liked the song so much, he wanted to incorporate it into his 1985 neo-noir thriller, To Live and Die in L.A.
-"Wait" appears during the end credits of the film.
+No music video was shot for "Wait", and it is also the only Wang Chung song to appear on two different non-compilation albums.
+"Wait" appears during the end credits of the neo-noir action thriller film To Live and Die in L.A.
+(1985).